afford-motion/afford-motion/README.md

 ```
   - the arguments are the same as above
   - Note that, please make sure the model can correctly load the pre-generated affordance maps.
 (You can insert a `print` to check if the code runs into Line 772 in `dataset/humanml3d.py`.)

+> Note: We call the model ADM/AMDM as CDM/CMDM in our early implementation, so you may find the model name is CDM/CMDM in the code.

 ### Evaluate